anbran223/Peso/README.md

 <img src="https://raw.githubusercontent.com/anbran223/Peso/main/-peso-app.PNG"/>

 But Try Other Extensions:
-like CurrencyFormatter by Spicy Topics aka Still-Learning, GSR
+like CurrencyFormatter by Spicy Topics aka Still-Learning, GSR or the Helper Extension i made